pdxmele/python-geodata-bffs/presentation.md

         with open(OUTPUT_PATH, 'w') as out:
             out.write(json.dumps(feature_collection))

-    After some setup, it gets each feature's geometry into a Shapely "shape".
-Then, does a [convex_hull](http://toblerity.org/shapely/manual.html#object.convex_hull) of Portland, which gets the smallest geometry that would include all of Portland.
-Once that's set up, it compares each feature in the GPX data to that geometry by using [within](http://toblerity.org/shapely/manual.html#object.within).
-I did it this way to ensure that the tracks that intersected Maywood Park (the hole in the middle of Portland) would also be included.
+    After some setup, it reads Portland's geometry into a Shapely "shape".
+Then, it does a [convex_hull](http://toblerity.org/shapely/manual.html#object.convex_hull), which gets the smallest geometry that would include all of Portland.
+Next, it compares each feature in the GPX data to that geometry by using [within](http://toblerity.org/shapely/manual.html#object.within).
+I did it this way to ensure that the tracks that intersected Maywood Park (the hole in the middle of Portland) would still be included, but nothing else that crossed or was outside of its boundaries.

 3. Here's the result.
 The pink tracks are those that remained after the code was run.
-It removed my flight to Disneyland and various unseen rovings around southern California on a winter vacation.
+It removed my flight to Disneyland and various unseen rovings around California on vacation.

 <img src="img/shapelyresult.png" height=300px>